6 min read

 Throughout the research mentioned above, we found that such profound inequality breaks down into two factors:

-- Richer nations have been stockpiling vaccines.
+- First, wealthier nations have been stockpiling vaccines.

 Starting at the very beginning of the pandemic, wealthier nations purchased vaccines and related materials to give out doses within their borders, leaving many developing governments behind on signing contracts with vaccine-producing firms.